Mafumafu: Music career

-On 23 October 2021, On the YouTube channel of Haru Shibuya (渋谷ハル), a virtual YouTuber.
-Soraru, Haru Shibuya announces the establishment of a virtual YouTuber office with the professional gaming team "Crazy Raccoon".
-It was also announced that they would participate as an operation.

-On 19 November 2021, Mafumafu was announced that he would participate in the 72nd NHK Kōhaku Uta Gassen on 31 December of the same year for the first time.
+Mafumafu appeared in the 72nd NHK Kōhaku Uta Gassen on 31 December 2021, the first utaite to do so.

 On 5 June 2022, Mafumafu announced on Twitter that after his following live performances on 11 and 12 June, he would go on an indefinite hiatus from all personal musical activities as Mafumafu for the first time in 11 years, citing his medical condition.
 He still plans to be active as a songwriter for other artists, as well as continue to participate in group collaborations.

+Other activities

+On 23 October 2021, Mafumafu, Soraru, VTuber Hal Shibuya (渋谷ハル), and the esports team Crazy Raccoon jointly established the VTuber agency "merise".
+Merise was later renamed Neo-Porte.

+Personal life

+For much of his career up to spring 2021, Mafumafu maintained that he could not fall in love and had not been involved in romantic relationships.
+On January 25, 2024, the weekly tabloid Josei Seven reported that Mafumafu had been married for a short period from December 2021 to July 2022 and was involved in legal proceedings against his ex-wife at the time of the report.
+Mafumafu confirmed the reports on his blog the next day, explaining that he had been subjected to various emotional abuse, cheating, and defamation through online harassment by his ex-wife, who he referred to as Girl A (A子).